- a) who cares

 Is Asian rice lower in arsenic?

-yes.
-But be careful with imported rice—it usually contains other things you don’t want to eat.
+Yes.
+But imported rice often contains other things you don’t want to eat.
 Take a peek.
-Most farmers in places like Sri Lanka and Bangladesh use toxic pesticides.
-Some are banned by their governments but farmers use them anyway.
-They are imported into the U.S. without any kind of regulation or testing.
+Farmers in places like Sri Lanka and Bangladesh tend to use toxic pesticides.
+Some are banned by their governments but are used anyway.
+Most are imported into the U.S. without any kind of regulation or testing.

 What about Fiber?
 Yes it has some.
 But not nearly as much as fruits and vegetables.
 That’s where you should be getting your fiber.